Optimal Substring-Equality Queries with Applications to Sparse Text Indexing: Conclusions

 \section{Conclusions}

-We have presented a new strategy for transforming a string in-place so that substring-equality queries can be answered in constant time using the transformed string.
-Using our transformation, we provided an optimal prefix-free encoding supporting substring-equality queries in the cell-probe model, and a near-optimal encoding in the word-RAM model.
-Our transformation represents also a powerful tool for solving in-place a wide range of string processing problems.
-Using our technique, we provided the first in-place and sublinear-time algorithms for the sparse suffix sorting, sparse LCP construction, and suffix selection problems.
+We have presented a new in-place data structure supporting efficient substring equality queries.
+The string can be replaced with our data structure, as well as restored, in-place and in optimal packed time.
+We also showed how to derandomize the data structure using small additional working space.
+Our structure represents a powerful tool for solving in-place a wide range of string processing problems: using this technique we provided the first in-place and subquadratic-time (indeed, even sublinear in some cases) algorithms for the sparse suffix sorting, sparse LCP construction, and suffix selection problems.
+Using particular input representations, our suffix sorting and LCP construction algorithms use just $n\log\sigma + b\log n + \Theta(\log n)$ bits of \emph{total} space (that is, including input, output, and working space).

-Our work leaves several exciting open problems.
-First of all, can we remove the $\Theta(\log^2n)$-bits term from the space usage of our encoding in the word-RAM model? solving this problem with a faster exponentiation algorithm seems unlikely, as it would imply a major breakthrough in computational number theory.
-Other major open problems are whether our string-processing algorithms can be de-randomized in-place, and whether we can achieve the same time-space bounds in the read-only model (i.e. where the input string is not allowed to be overwritten).
-Suffix-sorting arbitrary suffixes in sub-quadratic time using $\bigO(1)$ space and without overwriting the original string seems a really hard task; we conjecture that $\omega(1)$ space is needed in this model of computation in order to achieve sub-quadratic running time.
+Our work leaves several intriguing open problems.
+First of all, can we remove the need of storing $\Theta(\log n)$ word constants in order to support fast substring equality (or even just LCE) queries?
+Other major open problems are whether our string processing algorithms can be derandomized in-place with a faster procedure (can we suffix sort an arbitrary set of suffixes in-place and $o(n^{1.5})$ time, always returning the correct result?), and whether we can achieve the same time-space bounds in the read-only model (i.e. where the input string is not allowed to be overwritten).
+Suffix-sorting an arbitrary subset of the string's suffixes in subquadratic time using $\bigO(1)$ space and without overwriting the original string seems to be a hard task; we conjecture that $\omega(1)$ space is needed in this model of computation in order to achieve subquadratic running time.